kizomanizo/autheer/README.md

 ### Update a User

-To update a user, the following route needs to be put in your index.js below the register route:
+To update a user, use the Authorization header as shown in REGISTER example and the following route needs to be put in your index.js below the register route:

 ```javascript
 // Update user details